meduzen/blog/vitepress/notes/2023-11-20-rss-rss-rss.md

 <datetime :date="$frontmatter.publishedAt" formatter="longdate"/>

-In the early 2000’s, I used to regularly visit many videogames websites.
+In the early 2000’s, I used to regularly visit a lot of videogames websites.
 Browsing them one by one was time-consuming, so imagine my happiness when I stumbled upon that cool tech with an equally cool name: [Really Simple Syndication (RSS)](https://developer.mozilla.org/en-US/docs/Glossary/RSS).

 Instead of wandering on the internet website by website, I could now use one software to automatically retrieve the news and read them offline.
-It was the first **game changer** in how I consume the web (using [Feedreader](https://feedreader.com/screenshots.php), maybe?), to the point I ended up reading the whole [spec](https://www.rssboard.org/rss-specification) and coding a RSS feed generator in PHP.
+It was the first **game changer** in how I consume the web (using [Feedreader](https://feedreader.com/screenshots.php), maybe?), to the point I ended up reading the whole [RSS spec](https://www.rssboard.org/rss-specification) and coding a feed generator in PHP.

 This blog now has [multiple flavors of RSS feeds](../about.md#feeds): big ones with all the content, lightweight ones with only excerpts or notes.
 I think it’s best to let you decide how you want to consume that space.